Cindy McCain: Early life and education

 Cindy Lou Hensley was born in Phoenix, Arizona, to James Hensley, who founded Hensley & Co., and Marguerite "Smitty" Hensley (née Johnson).
-She has described her mother as being very much from Southern culture, while her father reflected the Western lifestyle.
-She was raised as the only child of her parents' second marriages and grew up on Phoenix's North Central Avenue in affluent circumstances.
+She was raised as the only child of each of her parents' second marriage and grew up on Phoenix's North Central Avenue in affluent circumstances.
 Dixie Lea Burd (d.
-2008), daughter of Marguerite Smith through a prior relationship, was her half-sister, as was Kathleen Hensley Portalski (d.
-2017), daughter of Jim Hensley and his first wife, Mary Jeanne Parks.
+2008), the daughter of Marguerite Smith through a prior relationship, was her half-sister, as was Kathleen Hensley Portalski (d.
+2017), the daughter of Jim Hensley and his first wife, Mary Jeanne Parks.
 Cindy Hensley was named Junior Rodeo Queen of Arizona in 1968.
-She went to Central High School in Phoenix, where she was named Best Dressed as a senior and graduated in 1972.
+She attended Central High School in Phoenix, graduating in 1972.

 Hensley enrolled at the University of Southern California.
 She joined Kappa Alpha Theta sorority as a freshman, and had many leadership roles in the house during her four years there.
-Hensley graduated as a Bachelor of Arts in education in 1976.
+Hensley graduated with a Bachelor of Arts in education in 1976.
 She continued on at USC, and received a Master of Arts degree in special education in 1978.
 There she participated in a movement therapy pilot program that led the way to a standard treatment for children with severe disabilities; she published the work Movement Therapy: A Possible Approach in 1978.
 Declining a role in the family business, she worked for a year as a special education teacher of children with Down syndrome and other disabilities at Agua Fria High School in Avondale, Arizona.